 However, computer and phone-only wallets can make for especially easy targets.
 Here’s why:

 - They need the Internet: They’re “hot” wallets, meaning they need to connect to the Internet and the client-server in order to function and sync with their related blockchain.

-- They’re Software-based: These wallets are only made of ones and zeroes and aren’t able to employ additional safety measures such as a dedicated secure element, encrypted communication and a more robust factor authentication that a hardware wallet allows.
-This means that if someone gains access to your computer or phone, they might be able to crack the device and steal your private keys.
+- They’re Software-based: These wallets are unable to employ the highest safety measures such as a dedicated secure element, encrypted communication, etc. If someone gains access to your computer or phone, for example a co-worker who spied your login PIN, they might be able to crack the device and steal your private keys.

-- Saved on device: Another vulnerability is that most inexperienced software-based users download their private key, JSON and seed phrase files to their computers and keep them there after they set up their wallets because they’re worried they might lose them.
+- Saved on device: Inexperienced users mostly download their private data to their computers, worried they might lose them.
 This means that your private information is only as secure as your computer or mobile phone.

 If you want to know more about desktop and mobile wallet security issues, read this CoinSutra article.

-In the CoolWallet’s case, the CC EAL5+ secure element and encrypted bluetooth ensures that the user’s private keys are never revealed, not even to the users themselves.
+In the CoolWallet’s case, the hardware wallet is never “hot”, in the sense that it only connects to your phone by Bluetooth, not by Internet.
+The CC EAL5+ secure element and encrypted Bluetooth ensures that the user’s private keys are never revealed, not even to the users themselves.
 While balances are updated on the app, any sending or trading of cryptocurrencies require the transaction to be signed by the Secure Element, which also checks the authenticity of its app through a complicated process which we’ll explain in another post.

 Lastly, any pending transaction will be displayed on the CoolWallet’s e-paper screen and needs to be confirmed with a physical button push.

 Therefore, the only realistic way to steal a hardware wallet user’s funds, is for the malicious party somehow be in physical possession of both the hardware wallet and the mobile phone (for the app).
 The hacker likely also needs to know the user’s PIN code to unlock the phone and access the app.